fido-device-onboard/pri-fidoiot/component-samples/demo/README.md

 6. Complete Transfer Ownership 1 and 2 (TO1 and TO2) by starting the FDO PRI HTTP Java Device Sample again.
 The previously created 'credential.bin' from Step#2 will be used directly by the Device.

-**NOTE** Credential Reuse protocol is enabled by default, that is, after a successful onboarding the device credentials remain unchanged.
+***NOTE***: Credential Reuse protocol is enabled by default, that is, after a successful onboarding the device credentials remains unchanged.
 To enable the Resale protocol instead, wherein, after a successful onboarding the device credentials are replaced, update the fields `REPLACEMENT_GUID` and/or `REPLACEMENT_RVINFO` in Owner `TO2_DEVICES` table by using the API `POST /api/v1/owner/setupinfo?id=<device_guid>` before starting TO2.
 Please refer to [FDO PRI Owner REST APIs](owner/README.md/#fdo-pri-owner-rest-apis) for more information about the API.

 # Running Demo using Reseller